MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 UnRAID special labels with Docker that help the web interface display addional information.
 These labels define elements like the WebUI URL, container icons, and descriptions that appear in the Unraid dashboard.
 By including these labels in a `docker-compose.override.yml` file, you can make Immich services integrate seamlessly with Unraid's management interface, accessible through the GUI.

-If you are using [UnRAID's Docker Compose Manager Community Application](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager){:target="_blank"} this is a nice feature to have.
+This is only possible uf you are using [UnRAID's Docker Compose Manager](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager){:target="_blank"}, but it is a nice feature to have.

 - Make sure the stack_name is `immich`